comparison

 The important difference is what happens before you pay.
 TaskRobin offers a 7-day free trial.
 Once it expires, you need a paid plan to keep using the tool.
 Quicktion has a permanent free plan — 25 emails per month with 1 destination, no expiration.
 You can use it indefinitely for light workflows, and upgrade only if you need more volume or destinations.

 For users who save a handful of emails per week, the free plan may be all they ever need.
-For heavier use, the $2/month difference between the paid plans is negligible — the decision should come down to features, not price.
+For heavier use the prices are close enough that the decision should come down to features, not price.

 Integrations

-Quicktion supports Notion, Google Sheets, Airtable, Linear, and Trello.
+Quicktion supports Notion, Google Sheets, Airtable, Linear, Trello, and Google Drive.
 You manage all your destinations from a single dashboard.
-This matters if you use multiple productivity tools — you might save newsletters to Notion, log invoices in Google Sheets, and turn client emails into Linear issues, all with the same tool and the same forwarding workflow.
+This matters if you use multiple productivity tools — you might save newsletters to Notion, log invoices in Google Sheets, turn client emails into Linear issues, and archive contracts as PDFs in Drive, all with the same tool and the same forwarding workflow.

 Which Should You Choose?